rsm-srbhattacharya/Work-portfolio/README.md

 # Simulation for Decision Making and Optimization - Operations:
 This notebook details a complex decision-making scenario involving two potential product initiatives with varying cost structures and market potentials.
 Through simulation, it examines expected profits, cost distributions, pricing strategies, and the trade-offs a brand manager faces to achieve desired profit probabilities, enhancing decision-making in operations management.

-# XGBoost using SageMaker - Modelling:
+# Classification on Amazon SageMaker- Modelling:
 The notebook describes the setup and execution of a machine learning pipeline using XGBoost and Amazon SageMaker, focusing on model training, hyperparameter tuning, and deployment for real-time inference, including detailed code for each stage.

 # Classification on Amazon SageMaker - Inference: